Pedro Kozak

-Pedro Kozak (January 11, 1949 – May 31, 2020) was an Argentine former footballer and football manager who played in the Argentine Primera División and the National Soccer League.
+Pedro Kozak (11 January 1949 – 31 May 2020) was an Argentine football player and manager who played in the Argentine Primera División and the National Soccer League.

-Career
+Playing career

 Kozak played in the Argentine Primera División with Club Atlético Lanús.
 In 1973, he played abroad in the National Soccer League with Toronto Italia.
 In 1974, he played with league rivals Toronto Hungaria, and in 1975 he signed with the Serbian White Eagles where he assisted in securing the NSL Cup.
 In 1976, he played with Toronto Panhellenic.
 In 1982, he played with NSL expansion franchise Dinamo Latino.

-He died on May 31, 2020.
+He died on 31 May 2020.

 Managerial career

 In 1982, he later served as the head coach for Dinamo Latino in the National Soccer League.
 The following season he was the head coach for the Toronto Italia youth team.
 In 1985, he was the technical director for Toronto Dinamo.
 In 1987, he served as the head coach for the North York Rockets in the Canadian Soccer League.
 In November 1987, he was named the technical director for the Ontario under-14 team.

 In 1990, he served as an assistant coach under Tony Taylor for the Toronto Blizzard.
 In 1992, he was promoted to the head coach position for the Toronto Blizzard.
 The following season he managed the Blizzard in the American Professional Soccer League.
 In 1994, he was named the head coach for Chattanooga Express in the United States Interregional Soccer League.

 In 1997, he formed the Premier Soccer Academy in Chattanooga, Tennessee.